 But wait, it gets better.
 A 2008 study conducted by an epidemiologist showed that children who were given Tylenol after their MMR vaccine developed autism eight times as often as children given ibuprofen.
 In another study, males who were uncircumcised (and thus, were not given pain-relieving Tylenol), had a five times lower risk of autism.
 The studies go on and on.

-I know … you’re in shock because you probably have this stuff in your medicine cabinet or gave it to your kid back in the day before you made friends with that crunchy mom who told you fevers are good and vaccines are crazy.
+I know … you’re in shock because you probably have this stuff in your medicine cabinet or gave it to your kid back in the day before you made friends with that crunchy mom who told you fevers are a good thing.
 You’re probably getting ready to speed dial your mom right now because you’re putting all sorts of “two-and-two” together and are having a mini-panic attack.

 You’re probably wondering why you can’t get your hands on some homeopathic teething tablets (pulled from the shelves because they were causally connected to infant mustache growth), but can give baby boo liver damage in a bottle like it ain’t no thing.